5 Letter Words That Start With T

 thorn

-Noun : (botany) A sharp protective spine of a plant.
+Noun : (botany) A modified branch that is hard and sharp like a spike.

 Noun : Any shrub or small tree that bears thorns, especially a hawthorn.